Ruth Cohen (actress): Career

-She also appeared in other sitcoms such as The Golden Girls, Married... with Children, and Roseanne.
+She also appeared in other sitcoms such as The Golden Girls, The Nanny, Married... with Children, and Roseanne.
+She occasionally portrayed a juror in L.A.
+Law.

 Cohen died of a heart attack on August 23, 2008, aged 78, in the Panorama City neighborhood of Los Angeles.
 Her memorial service and burial were held at the Mount Sinai Memorial Park Cemetery in Hollywood Hills.